wavefrontHQ/docs/pages/doc/alerts_notifications.md

   - Metrics protected by metrics security policy rules are not displayed.
   - A notification that some metrics are hidden due to metrics security policies is shown on the chart.

-{% include tip.html content="If you environment protects some metrics using metrics security policy rules, then the user experience is much better if you select the check box." %}
+{% include tip.html content="If your environment protects some metrics using metrics security policy rules, then the user experience is much better if you select the check box." %}

 ![alert email screenshot without metrics image](images/alert_email_protected.png)